Wall Hall: Architecture

 The two-storey main house is built of brick with cement render and a slate roof hidden by a crenellated parapet.
-The front entrance consists of partially glazed double door within a porte-cochère which was added around 1830.
+The front entrance consists of partially glazed double door within a porte-cochère, which was added around 1830.
 The door leads to an entrance hall with neo-Jacobean panelling.
-At either end of the front elevation are corner turrets with pinnacles and there are three-storey turrets.
+At either end of the front elevation are corner turrets with pinnacles; there are also three-storey turrets.
 Further turrets are also visible on the front wall; one being square with an octagonal bartizan and the other octagonal.

 The site covers around 65 ha and slopes towards the River Colne.
 An artificial canal from the river feeds a small lake.
 The remains of a kitchen garden and orchard can still be seen.
 A broad leaf woodland with bluebells, known as Berrygrove Woods, covers 44 ha towards the south of the estate.